Common shipping terms

 202) Free Carrier (FCA)

-Free carrier is an international trade term that says the seller must deliver the cargo to a particular location specified by the buyer.
+Free carrier is an international trade term that says the seller must deliver the cargo to a location specified by the buyer.
 Until the cargo reaches that point, it’d be the seller’s responsibility to manage invoices and documentation.
 Here, “Free” mainly refers to the buyer being free of obligations until the shipment reaches him.

 203) Free on Board (FOB)